realitix/openstack-lustre/cinder-lustre-spec.md

 ### Method implementations

 Provides backup, restore and delete using Lustre repository.
-We don't need to override method from `PosixBackupDriver` but we need to give its the `backup_path`.
+We don't need to override method from `PosixBackupDriver` but we need to pass the `backup_path` to the constructor.

 To get the backup path, we'll use this process: